Game Localization Matters: 7 Reasons Why You Should Localize

 High quality translation and localization by experts will protect your brand and boost your marketing.
 We regularly receive text to proofread, and it’s lucky these somewhat strange mistranslations weren’t in the launch versions:

-Do you want more reading on funny translation mistakes?
+Do you want more reading on funny translation mistakes found by the game localization testers?
 Check this out.

 7. Get higher ranking in App Store